SModelS/protomodels/README.rst

 walker
 ^^^^^^

-Contains the code for the random walker
+Contains the code for the random walker.
+The hiscore class is also here.

 builder
 ^^^^^^^

- * Contains the protomodel class -- the data object -- and the manipulator, i.e. the algorithm object.
+Contains the protomodel class -- the data object -- and the manipulator, i.e. the algorithm object.

 tester
 ^^^^^^

- * All the code around likelihoods, combining likelihoods, statistics.
+All the code around likelihoods, combining likelihoods, statistics.

 ptools
 ^^^^^^

- * Various tools and helpers needed for protomodelling
+Various tools and helpers needed for protomodelling, e.g. history recording, or the code creates "fake" databases.

 plotting
 ^^^^^^^^

- * Plotting scripts
+Plotting scripts

 notebooks
 ^^^^^^^^^

- * Jupyter notebooks
+Jupyter notebooks

 test
 ^^^^

- * Unit testing.
+Unit testing.